Laborieux-Axel/SynapticMetaplasticityBNN/README.md

 # Synaptic Metaplasticity in Binarized Neural Networks.

 This repository contains the code producing the figures of the paper Synaptic Metaplasticity in Binarized Neural Networks (BNN).
-To set the environment run:
+To set the environment run in your conda main environment:
 > conda config --add channels conda-forge
 > conda create --name environment_name --file requirements.txt
 > conda install pytorch==1.1.0 torchvision==0.3.0 -c pytorch